-Step 2 Set up the Hardware
+Step 2 Hardware Setup

 The Wizard will walk you through connecting your Router to your computer and modem.
 Follow the steps on the screen using the pictures as a guide.

 2.1 This step instructs you to locate the cable connected between your modem and the networking port on your computer.
 Unplug this cable from the computer and plug it into the GREEN port on the Router.
 Click "Next" to continue.